VIT44600 - Specific issues: funded occupational pension schemes

 Employers often provide funded occupational pension schemes which may be a defined contribution scheme (also known as money purchase), a defined benefit scheme, or a hybrid scheme with features of both.
 A funded occupational pension scheme is one in which the contributions are vested in a trust.

-Following the CJEU decision in Fiscale Eenheid PPG Holdings BV cs te Hoogezand (c-26/12) (PPG) HMRC announced changes to the UK rules on input deduction in respect of funded, trust based occupational pension schemes.
+Following the CJEU decision in Fiscale Eenheid PPG Holdings BV cs te Hoogezand (c-26/12) (PPG) HMRC announced changes to the UK rules on input tax deduction in respect of funded, trust based occupational pension schemes.
 There was a transitional period, running from 3rd February 2014 when HMRC first announced the policy change until 31st December 2017, during which time taxpayers could continue using the old rules whilst a review was carried out.
-Following the review and in consideration of the difficulties encountered by some taxpayers with implementing options that would allow appropriate deduction of VAT as per PPG, HMRC has come to the view that the existing rules for input tax deduction will continue to be available to taxpayers going forward, together with the newer options following PPG.
-Which option is applied will depend on whether the employer does or does not directly contract and pay for the services used to run the pension scheme.
+Following the review and in consideration of the difficulties encountered by some taxpayers with implementing options that would allow appropriate deduction of VAT as per PPG, HMRC came to the view that the existing rules for input tax deduction would continue to be available to taxpayers going forward, together with the newer options following PPG.